 Hardback – 2011-01-28

-Electronic books are now having a major impact on library collections.
 This book provides models for acquisitions policies and reports on several surveys of faculty and librarian attitudes toward e-books.
-It discusses issues in acquiring cataloguing and collection development regarding this…
+It also discusses certain issues in acquiring cataloguing and collection development regarding this important new library resource.…

 Paperback – 2008-12-04